dibikhin/fp-builder-js/README.md

-# The Builder pattern in functional style
+# The Builder pattern in functional style on JavaScript

 An example implementation of the GoF Builder pattern using Funcional Programming.
 Immutability achieved by sequential evolving frozen objects.